-For a vast number of Americans, including myself, our great-grand parents arrived in the US as immigrants in the early 1900’s.
-There were no modern airports back then, just a vast ocean to cross.
-So all the Poles, Russians, Italians, Greeks, Turks, Swedes, Germans and dozens of other nationalities arrived by steamship.
+For a vast number of Americans, including myself, our great-grandparents arrived in the U.S. as immigrants in the early 1900’s.
+There were no modern airports back then, just a vast grey ocean to cross.
+So all the Poles, Russians, Italians, Greeks, Swedes, Germans and dozens of other nationalities made the crossing and arrived by steamship.
 For passengers newly arrived in New York City, 1st & 2nd class were left off in lower Manhattan with a precursory check of their papers.
-Poorer immigrants in third class “steerage” however were ferried by barge, along with their meager baggage to Ellis Island, sitting in the shadow of Lady Liberty.
+Poorer immigrants in Third Class or “steerage” however were ferried by barge, along with their meager baggage to Ellis Island, sitting in the shadow of Lady Liberty.
 There, with a ship’s manifest number pinned to their clothes, they queued up by the thousands to enter the intimidating Immigration Station with its 4 domed towers.

 Nervous immigrants were marched up a winding flight of stairs to the GREAT HALL, with its impressive, high arched ceiling.
-In the Registry Room, they wandered through a maze of tall metal railings for registry.
+In the Registry Room, they wandered through a maze of tall metal railings for registration.
 One can only imagine the myriad of languages and smells that filled that historic chamber.
-First, each underwent a very brief Physical Exam (which included their mental state).
+First, each immigrant underwent a very brief Physical Exam (which included an assessment of their mental state).
 In particular, doctors looked for rashes, fever, birth defects, limps, labored breathing, excessive coughing, lice, contagious eye disease and even “feeble mindedness.”
-If they saw nothing suspicious, it lasted all of two minutes.
+If they saw nothing suspicious, it lasted all of three minutes.
 Anyone with suspected health issues was marked with chalk on their clothing and sent to the Ellis Island Hospital, where their ultimate fate would be determined.

 During their crossing, they were required to complete 29 Questions and hand them in at Ellis Island.